Intempus/django-tastypie-swagger/README.md

-## Django Tastypie Swagger
+## Django Tastypie Redoc

-**django-tastypie-swagger** is a small adapter library to construct [Swagger](http://swagger.wordnik.com/) documentation from [Tastypie](https://django-tastypie.readthedocs.org) resources.
+**django-tastypie-swagger** is a small adapter library to construct [Redoc](http://swagger.wordnik.com/) documentation from [Tastypie](https://django-tastypie.readthedocs.org) resources.

 This package provides two things:

-1. An embedded instance of [Swagger UI](https://github.com/wordnik/swagger-ui) to point a URL to.
+1. An embedded instance of [Redoc UI](https://github.com/wordnik/swagger-ui) to point a URL to.
 2. Automatic [Resource Listing](https://github.com/wordnik/swagger-core/wiki/Resource-Listing) and [API Declaration](https://github.com/wordnik/swagger-core/wiki/API-Declaration) generation that is consumed by #1